keshav1207/Ufc-Store/README.md

 # Ufc-Store
-> An e-commerce store  created using the MERN stack.
+> An e-commerce store based on the official UFC store  created using the MERN stack.

 ## Table of Contents